-This is all the money travelling into and out of a business.
-You have positive cash flow if there is more money coming into your business than going out, over a set period of time.
+Cash flow is all money traveling into and out of a business.
+You have positive cash flow if there is more money coming into your business over a set period of time than going out.
 This is most easily calculated by subtracting the amount of money available at the beginning of a set period of time and at the end.

 Since cash flow is the oxygen of every business, make sure you monitor this weekly, or at least monthly.
-You could be raking it in, but not have enough money on hand to pay your suppliers.
+You could be raking it in and still not have enough money on hand to pay your suppliers.

 6. Your profit

-Profit is what you take home after all your expenses are deducted from your revenue.
+Profit is what you take home after deducting your expenses from your revenue.
 Growing profits mean a growing business.
-Here you’ll plan out how much profit you plan to make, based on your projected revenue, expenses, and cost of goods sold.
-If the difference between revenue and expenses (aka “profit margins”) aren’t where you’d like them to be, you need to rethink your cost of goods sold, and consider raising prices.
+Here you’ll plan out how much profit you plan to make based on your projected revenue, expenses, and cost of goods sold.
+If the difference between revenue and expenses (aka “profit margins”) aren’t where you’d like them to be, you need to rethink your cost of goods sold and consider raising prices.

 7. A budget calculator

 In your spreadsheet, create a summary page with a row for each of the budget categories above.
 This is the framework of your basic budget.
-Then next to each category, list the total amount you’ve budgeted.
-Create another column to the right—when the time period ends, use it to list the actual amounts spent in each category.
+Then, next to each category, list the total amount you’ve budgeted.
+Finally, create another column to the right—when the time period ends, use it to record the actual amounts spent in each category.
 This gives you a snapshot of your budget that’s easy to find without diving into layers of crowded spreadsheets.

 See the sample below.